 Below, you can see an example of modifying a slide from a template that I grabbed from Elements.
 It started as a slide with too many points and text boxes.
 With a simple modification to add my own app image and reduce the content on the slide, it's now ready to be shared with an audience.

 Use these starting slides as a major advantage over designing from scratch.
-Templates from Elements help you strike that balance between customization and professional design.
+Slide deck templates from Elements help you strike that balance between customization and professional design.

 Learn more about customizing PowerPoint template designs fast (or read on for more great tutorial resources):